 Zhentish soldiers, Maerimydran drow, and Sharran cultists have forged a dark alliance to subjugate the peaceful land of Shadowdale.
 Elminster's tower lies in ruins, Lord Amcathra governs at the sufferance of the dale's conquerors, and the very Weave of magic in this embattled land seems to fray with each passing day.
 The Zhentish yoke lies heavy over Shadowdale—but the Dalesfolk are ready to fight for their freedom, if only they can find true heroes to lead the way!

+Surviving the shipwreck is easy; living through the wizardly bet afterward is not.
+Their game could mean your lives.
 A storm caused the PCs' vessel to sink and is now forcing them to seek shelter in the keep on the remote isle.
 Their goal is to locate a boat or some other means of transportation to return to the mainland after the storm has passed.
 But first, they must survive the tests and traps the island's inhabitants have set for them.
+Pgs.
+45-64